gslf/BloomBloomFilter/README.md

 ﻿# BloomBloomFilter
-A C# implementation of Bloom Filters
+A C# implementation of Bloom Filters.
+Available on (NuGet)[https://www.nuget.org/packages/BloomBloomFilter]

----

 A Bloom filter is a data structure used to test if an element is a member of a set or not.
 It was invented by Burton Howard Bloom in 1970.
 The Bloom filter uses multiple hash functions to map the input data to a bit array.
 Let’s see together how it works.
 We’ll start with a bit of theory that helps to understand how it works, and then we’ll look at a direct example in C#.